 A. Applicants to the JD program must have a bachelor's degree in any field from an accredited college or university by the time they enter law school.
 All applicants are required to take the Law School Admission Test (LSAT) and have all academic transcripts sent to the LSAC Credential Assembly Service (CAS).
 Our admissions requirements are available here.
 International applicants are encouraged to read requirement nine carefully.
 More information on the LSAT and CAS is available at www.lsac.org.

 Q. When can I apply for admission?

 A. The College of Law offers only a fall start for first-year students in the JD program.
-Applications for Fall 2014 can be submitted any time between September 1, 2013 and March 15, 2014.
+Applications for Fall 2015 may be submitted any time between September 1, 2014 and March 15, 2015.
 To begin the admissions process, please visit the following link here.

 Q. How do I apply for scholarships from the College of Law?